frabjous/open-guide-editor/doc/settings.md

 ## Project-Specific Settings and Alternative Main Files for Previewing

-These can be achieved by creating a `oge-settings.json` file in the same folder as the files you're working on.
+These can be achieved by creating a `oge-settings.json` file in the same folder as the files you’re working on.

 One important use for this is setting an alternative "main" or "root" file: this is the file that will actually be processed for previewing.
 You might, however, be working on a subsidiary file, e.g., a LaTeX file introduced with `\include{filename}`, or a css file for styling an html or markdown file.